lfergon/snap_engage_challenge/README.md

     * 28.12.2014 LFG *

-      1. The browsers/languages charts need to implement the correct logic
+      1. The browsers charts need to implement the correct logic

       2. DONE 28.12.2014 LFG Browser languages of the user could be plot in a chart

       3. DONE 28.12.2014 LFG Line over columns charts to show the average times

       4. stats.js needs to be refactor, redundant code

+      5. DONE 28.12.2014 LFG The languages charts need to implement the correct logic